tokend/knowledge-base/architecture.md

 **_KYC Storage_** is a GDPR compliant module which stores data collected during the KYC (know your customer) procedure.
-To access the data, a user or admin needs to provide the digital signature, which is verified against the most rest state of the ledger.
+To access the data, a user or admin needs to provide the digital signature, which is verified against the most recent state of the ledger.
 Such an approach provides a high level of security that can be further improved with full data encryption at rest and transit.